Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Temple on lake island in Kawaguchiko, Japan

-Top Tip: Read our Mt Fuji trip blog post, Things To Do in Kawaguchiko, for more information.
+Top Tip: Read our trip post, Things To Do in Kawaguchiko, for more information.

 Sensoji Temple and Pagoda at night in Tokyo, Japan

-Top Tip: For more information, read our complete Tokyo Itinerary, as well as our detailed Tokyo trip posts on What To Eat in Tokyo, Tokyo Bars and Tokyo Temples.
+Top Tip: Read our complete Tokyo Itinerary, as well as our detailed posts on Where To Eat, Tokyo Bars and Top Temples.

 Japan 14 Day Itinerary